 - Liver cancer interferes with the liver's ability to transform hemoglobin into bilirubin, so hemoglobin stays in the bloodstream.

 - Polycythemia is a condition that causes the overproduction of red blood cells.
-Hemoglobin levels rise, but because the volume of red blood cells increases.
+Hemoglobin levels rise in this case, but because the volume of red blood cells increases.

 - Pulmonary hypertension can increase free hemoglobin in the lungs.
 This is hemoglobin that is not bound to red blood cells.